businessdatasolutions/whiteboard/README.md

 This is a simple, interactive whiteboard application built with plain HTML, CSS, and JavaScript.
 The app allows users to:

 - **Drag and drop** Post-it notes onto the whiteboard canvas.
-- Use a **dock** on the right side of the canvas that contains four ready-made Post-its (yellow, pink, blue, and green).
-When a Post-it is dragged from the dock into the canvas, a replacement of the same color is automatically created in the dock, preserving the dock order.
+- The **dock** on the right side of the canvas contains four ready-made Post-its (yellow, pink, blue, and green).
+When a Post-it is dragged from the dock into the canvas, a replacement is automatically created in the dock.
-- **Edit** the content of each Post-it.
+- The Post-it changes color when drag over the x or y axis.
-- See a small **position pill** (displaying the relative position in percentages) that is automatically positioned at the bottom left of each used Post-it.
+- A small **position pill** (displaying the relative position in percentages) is automatically positioned at the bottom left of each used Post-it.
-- Remove a Post-it by clicking a small **delete icon** in the top left corner (the delete icon is hidden when the Post-it touches an axis).
+- Remove a Post-it by on the **delete icon** in the top left corner.
 - **Upload a background image** to replace the default grid.
 - **Save the whiteboard** as a PNG image.